harrysolovay/constructor-chain/README.md

 ### `this` Context

-When providing statics to the `next` method, the `this` context (the aggregated chain of contexts) is available.
+When providing statics to the `next` method, the `this` context (the aggregate of the chain's contexts) is available.

 ```ts
 const A = Chainable(